 Passenger car motor oil was the dominant segment accounting for over 30% of the global volume in 2014 and is expected to maintain its dominance over the forecast period.
 EURO norms, regulating the amount of nitrogen oxide, carbon monoxide, soot and hydrocarbons coupled with shift a in consumer preferences towards using operationally efficient and low viscosity fuel is driving the need for passenger car motor oil.

-In industrial lubricants category, general industrial oil accounted for over 35% of the global volume in 2014 and is expected to be the fastest growing segment over the future.
-The shift of manufacturing facilities to low-cost Asian markets is no longer attractive owing to declining cost competitiveness of manufacturers in the region.
+In the industrial lubricants category, general industrial oil accounted for over 35% of the global volume in 2014 and is expected to be the fastest-growing segment over the future.
+The shift of manufacturing facilities to low-cost Asian markets is no longer attractive owing to the declining cost competitiveness of manufacturers in the region.

 Also, these manufacturers are improving and modernizing the manufacturing process to become competitive across the globe.
 This is expected to influence market dynamics in terms of volume and quality of lubricants consumed.

 Asia Pacific lubricant additives market led the global industry with demand share estimated over 25% in 2014.
 Growth is expected to be driven by development fuel efficiency norms coupled with growing environmental concerns about carbon emission in China, India, and Japan.